andrew-saydjari/andrew-saydjari.github.io/content/about.md

 <div style="font-size: 18px;">
    <p>I am an ultimate year graduate student in <a href="https://www.physics.harvard.edu/" target="_blank">Physics</a> at <a href="https://www.harvard.edu/" target="_blank">Harvard</a> working at the intersection of astrostatistics, data science, and the interstellar medium.

-   <strong>My research focuses on combining astrophysics, statistics, and computer science to study the chemical, spatial, and kinematic variations in the dust that permeates the Milky Way.</strong> This dust is an important driver of the interstellar environment, Galactic foregrounds, and building block in matter assembly (formation of stars and planets).
+   <strong>My research focuses on combining astrophysics, statistics, and high-performance coding to study the chemical, spatial, and kinematic variations in the dust that permeates the Milky Way.</strong> This dust is an important building block in matter assembly (formation of stars and planets), driver of the interstellar environment, and Galactic foreground.
 To do this, I use spectroscopic and imaging surveys containing millions and billions of stars, respectively.</p>

    <p>I am passionate about scientific communication, open source software/data availability, and the replication crisis.
 I am also a Julia enthusiast.
 Please reach out to me if you want to collaborate or have any questions related to my research!</p>